Back to Blog

 Your Consumer Rights and Regulatory Protections

-The Consumer Financial Protection Bureau (CFPB) enforces rules under the Electronic Fund Transfer Act that require remittance transfer providers to disclose specific information before you send.
+The CFPB enforces rules under the Electronic Fund Transfer Act that require remittance transfer providers to disclose specific information before you send.
 This includes the exact exchange rate, all fees charged by the provider, any fees that may be charged by a recipient's institution where known, and the amount expected to be received by the recipient.

 Frequently Asked Questions

-These are the questions we hear most often about hidden fees in international money transfers.
+These are the questions we hear most often from senders trying to understand and reduce the true cost of international money transfers.

 Which Banks Charge the Lowest International Wire Transfer Fees?